This program is no longer accepting applications. This program will only run Fall 2021.

 - Participate in social gatherings with other Emory students

-- CIEE Shanghai facilities include Student Services office, Chinese language offices, student computer lab, and classrooms.
-Additionally, Emory CIEE China students may access open and available ECNU Baoshan campus facilities using their student ID cards.
+- CIEE Shanghai facilities include Student Services office, student library, student computer lab, and classrooms.
+Students will have access to campus for classes and extra-curricular activities using their student ID cards.
 Note that access to some campus facilities and resources is restricted, and access is subject to change without notice due to the COVID-19 pandemic.

-- The location of the ECNU Baoshan campus is No. 10 Songliang Road, Baoshan District, Shanghai 200441.
+- The location of the ECNU is 3663 North Zhongshan Road, Putuo District, Shanghai 20062.

-Tentative CIEE China Program Academic Calendar for Spring 2021 (dates are subject to change):
+Tentative CIEE China Program Academic Calendar for Fall 2021 (dates are subject to change):

-- February 21-22: CIEE Welcome and Orientation in Shanghai
+- September 6: Arrival and Orientation in Shanghai

 Eligibility and Application